• Skip to primary navigation

 How do we secure the stability of global digital value chains and reduce dependencies?
 What could a transatlantic solution to data transfers look like?
 How can the EU and United States align their goals, measures, and speed when it comes to standards and regulations in the digital economy?
 Will both partners be able to form an alliance with respect to autocratic states and their aim to set global digital standards?

-The Aspen Institute Germany will discuss these and many more questions in an exclusive roundtable discussion with U.S. Trade Representative Ambassador Katherine Tai.
-In addition to Ambassador Tai, the participants will consist of a balanced mix of experts from think tanks and academia, as well as students with backgrounds in trade, business, and the digital economy.
+The Aspen Institute Germany discussed these and many more questions in an exclusive roundtable discussion with U.S. Trade Representative Ambassador Katherine Tai.
+In addition to Ambassador Tai, the participants consisted of a balanced mix of experts from think tanks and academia, as well as students with backgrounds in trade, business, and the digital economy.

 Contact